 Here is what the survey revealed:

-The most commonly used substance on Texas campuses is alcohol; nearly 73% of students enrolled at a Texas college reported drinking alcohol in the last year and nearly 35% have admitted to binge drinking.
-Cannabis is also popular with 33% of Texas college students have used marijuana within the last 12 months.
+- Most common substance Abuse among Texas College Students: The most commonly used substance on Texas campuses is alcohol; nearly 73% of students enrolled at a Texas college reported drinking alcohol in the last year and nearly 35% have admitted to binge drinking.
+Cannabis is also popular, with 33% of Texas college students having used marijuana within the last 12 months.

-It was reported that 89% reported using marijuana in the past year use; on a positive note, synthetic marijuana use decreased from 0.04% in 2015.
-However, the use of cocaine is down 5% to 4.1% in the same year.
+- Illicit Drug Use: It was reported that 89% reported using marijuana in the past year; on a positive note, synthetic marijuana use decreased from 0.04% in 2015, and the use of cocaine was down 5% to 4.1% .
 Female college students were less likely to have used illicit drugs compared to males.
-Drug use seems to take a toll on grades since students to have used illicit drugs averaged 3.24 GPS and non-users averaged a 3.40 GPA.
+Drug use seems to take a toll on grades since students to have used illicit drugs averaged a 3.24 GPA and non-users averaged a 3.40 GPA.

-The survey found that 22% of college students reported misuse of in 2017.
+- Prescription Drug Abuse: The survey found that 22% of college students reported misuse of prescription drugs in 2017.
 Out of these students 11% used painkillers such as Codeine, Vicodin, and OxyContin in the past year.
-Sadly, 55% of users said they received prescription drugs from someone else that had a prescription.
+Sadly, 55% of users said they received these drugs from someone else that had a prescription.
 On a positive note, misused prescription stimulants in the past year decreased to 7% in 2017 from 9% the previous year.
 OxyContin misuse showed a decrease in usage from 16% to 11%.

 Accreditation and Licensing

 It is best to ensure that your alcohol rehab Texas of choice is licensed as well as accredited.
 You can find out from the state government if the drug rehab centers in Texas are accredited.

 Treatment Methods and Protocol